kirtimishraa/C/Notes_C.md

 String:
 String is sequence of character terminated by NULL "\0" character

+Omttinhg the length:
+char s[] = "Hello"; //Automatically it'll compile the 6 characters and 1 null character i.e size of 7

 1. initialization using character array
 	1. chara[] = "Hello";
 	2. char b[]={'H','e','l','l',''};

 Invalid:
 	1. If we made string using character array then we can't initialize them again